 Although some people have one or the other, many people have episodes of atrial flutter and stretches of atrial fibrillation.

 In addition to making the atria beat faster than normal, both conditions cause the heart's lower chambers (the ventricles) to beat faster, too, sometimes up to 175 beats per minute.
 This can cause symptoms such as lightheadedness, breathlessness, fatigue, and low blood pressure.
 Some of the same medications and procedures are used to treat both.

 In the past, doctors thought that atrial flutter was less likely than atrial fibrillation to cause a stroke, but research indicates that atrial flutter also boosts the chances of having a stroke.
 As with atrial fibrillation, the decision to start warfarin or other stroke-preventing medication is based on an individual's overall stroke risk.

-Douglas Severance, Family Medicine, answeredAtrial flutter and atrial fibrillation are not the same.
+Douglas Severance, MD, Family Medicine, answeredAtrial flutter and atrial fibrillation are not the same.
 With atrial flutter, the ventricles of the heart beat rapidly, but in a rhythmic pattern.
 With atrial fibrillation, the ventricles beat rapidly, but the pattern is irregular.

 Sometimes sick sinus syndrome is the cause of the atrial flutter or atrial fibrillation.
 If you have sick sinus syndrome, your heartbeat can switch between a very slow and fast rate, resulting in an insufficient amount of blood to meet your body's need.